 The king as shepherd of his people was a common trope in the Ancient Near East.
-Until the coming of the king who will shepherd all the nations with a rod of iron (Ps 2), Earth will continue to be a battleground.
+Psalm 2 looked to the coming of a king who would shepherd all the nations with a rod of iron (Ps 2).
+Until then, Earth will continue to be a battleground.
 The battle is cosmic, focused on questions of ownership: who owns the Earth, and who owns our souls.
-One day, not far off, kings will gather for battle at Har Megiddo, 30 km SE of Haifa, in the hope of preventing Christ from returning to Zion and ruling over the nations.
+One day, kings will gather for battle at Har Megiddo, 30 km SE of Haifa, in the hope of preventing Christ from returning to Zion.
 But God holds their plans in derision.
-He has already made it known that the one appointed will dash them in pieces like a potter’s vessel.
+He has made it known long ago that the one appointed will dash them in pieces like a potter’s vessel.
 He has already said to his Son, “Sit at my right hand, until I make your enemies your footstool” (Ps 110).

-Forty days after his resurrection, the Son ascended to heaven and did sit at the right hand of his Father.
-There was to be a long interval between his first appearance in humility and his second to defeat his enemies by force.
+Forty days after his resurrection, the Son ascended to heaven and sat at the right hand of his Father.
+An indeterminate interval was to pass between his first appearance and his second to defeat his enemies by force.
 In AD 70 the Romans destroyed Jerusalem, enslaved the surviving inhabitants of Judaea and exiled them to other parts of the Empire, including Rome.
-Thus the wilderness signifies the ‘wilderness of the nations’ generally (Ezek 20:35, Rev 17:3), the inhospitable world beyond the promised land.
-There might also be a reference to believing Jews in Judea, who just before the siege of Jerusalem received a warning to flee to Pella on the other side of the Jordan.
-Note that the Romans never erected an ‘abomination of desolation’ in the ‘holy place’ (Matt 24:15), and the term topos agios is distinct from that used for the temple on the site, to hieron (Acts 21:28).
+The inhospitable world beyond the promised land was not merely the desert to the south but the ‘wilderness of the nations’ generally (Ezek 20:35, Rev 17:3).